 Advertisement

 Nine monkeys were found dead at the Hong Kong Zoological and Botanical Gardens in Central.
 Photo: Sam Tsang

-The sudden deaths of nine monkeys at a Hong Kong zoo “need to be contained”, the city leader has said, pledging to uncover the real cause as soon as possible.
+Authorities need to contain and control the problem that killed nine monkeys at a Hong Kong zoo, the city leader has said, pledging to uncover the cause as soon as possible.

 Advertisement

-Chief Executive John Lee Ka-chiu said the Culture, Sports and Tourism Bureau had spearheaded efforts to uncover the cause of the deaths and monitor the situation at the Hong Kong Zoological and Botanical Gardens in Central.
+Chief Executive John Lee Ka-chiu said on Tuesday that the Culture, Sports and Tourism Bureau had spearheaded efforts to uncover the cause of the sudden deaths and monitor the situation at the Hong Kong Zoological and Botanical Gardens in Central.

-Another white-faced saki monkey died on Monday evening, while a De Brazza’s monkey which also displayed similar symptoms such as an abnormal appetite and behaviour was placed under observation.
+Another white-faced saki monkey died on Monday morning, while a De Brazza’s monkey which also displayed similar symptoms such as an abnormal appetite and behaviour was placed under observation.

 “As of now, the relevant section in the zoo has been boarded up and disinfected.
-We first need to contain the problem and control it,” Lee said ahead of a weekly meeting of the government’s key decision-making Executive Council on Tuesday.
+We first need to contain the problem and control it,” Lee said ahead of a weekly meeting of the government’s key decision-making Executive Council.

+Advertisement